Ricardope3/PAProyecto/ARCHITECTURE.md

 * printLabels(win \*pixelgl.Window)
 * run()
 * movePerson(p person)
+  * Moves a person to its next position on its path atribute
+  * Paratemters
+    * p (person): The person that is going to be moved
 * generateRandomSpeed() float32
 * initiatePerson(p person, onMove chan person, onExit chan person, trapped []person)
 * main()